-Weatherwax Trail is a 1.2 mile moderately trafficked loop trail located near Ocean Shores, WA that features a lake.
+Weatherwax Trail is a 1.2 mile moderately trafficked loop trail located near Ocean Shores, Washington that features a lake.
 The trail is good for all skill levels and primarily used for hiking, walking, and birding.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash